 In today’s competitive publishing industry, it is more challenging than ever to successfully pitch a nonfiction book.
 Your book proposal—often required by publishers and agents—serves as a business plan that makes a case for why your book deserves publication and why it will sell.
-However, authors often lack industry insight to convincingly pitch their idea, and may lack a sufficient platform to secure a deal.
+However, authors often lack industry insight to convincingly pitch their idea, and may lack the necessary platform to secure a deal.

-An even bigger obstacle: Some book concepts haven’t been developed with much attention for the target readership, and must be revisited if they are to succeed in the market.
+An even bigger obstacle: Some book concepts have an unclear readership, and must be revisited if they are to succeed in the market.

 My book proposal consulting process has been refined over the last decade to address high-level deal breakers, as well as challenges with market positioning.
 Sometimes I will even question if a book is your next best step.
 If your project has a chance with an agent or publisher, I will suggest how to revise or improve the proposal.
 But not every proposal can benefit from editing and development; sometimes, it’s necessary to rethink the project.